 - Are you able to talk about the juju?
 (Reassure them about confidentiality and anonymity).
 If you cannot talk about it, why not?
 What do you fear?

-- Are you able to describe what happened, who was there, what they were wearing, did you have to go through a ceremony, what exactly happened, were you given a choice?
+- Are you able to describe what happened, where you were, who was there, what they were wearing, did you have to go through a ceremony, what exactly happened, were you given a choice?

 - Were you required to swear an oath, make promises, and were threats made?
 What did you think about this afterwards?